“We are all infected and impure with sin.

 From this new and fresh influence we come under the control and will of ‘the dark side’.
 (And this is not merely “Star Wars” mythos.
 It is very real.)
 We gradually give ourselves over to the dark.
 We think we are pretty much impervious to being deceived, but the truth is that we’re already blind.
 In our lostness we can only stumble through life.

 ”And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.”

-There comes a point when there is enough momentum and weight, that it creates an avalanche.
 At this point things have gotten desperately grim.
 From a human standpoint, there will be no way to avert the inevitable.
 Sin will roll over you, blasting into your life, and worst of all into the hearts of your family.
 In a stark way— things get very dark, very fast.

 Sin will always enslave.
 It will turn on you and rock your world.

 But we are so entranced by what it wants to give us.
 It looks so good…one could call it “self-actualizing.”
 (Maybe even “liberating!”)
 But in one of the many purposes of the Old Testament, is to clarify what happens in people’s hearts when we step down and let the sin and confusion take over.
 You could say, that there will be pleasure for a brief season, but it will always have a very savagely grim and a black conclusion. ”For the wages of sin is death.”